-Take notice that on February 12, 2010, Petrologistics Natural Gas Storage, LLC (Petrologistics), 4470 Bluebonnet Blvd., Baton Rouge, LA 70809, filed an application in Docket No. CP10-66-000, pursuant to section 7(c) of the Natural Gas Act (NGA), to amend its Certificate of Public Convenience and Necessity issued by the Commission on March 3, 2008.
-Specifically, Petrologistics requests authorization to install a single electric submersible pump in Petrologistic's storage cavern and increase the total, working, and base gas capacity of the cavern, all as more fully set forth in the application which is on file with the Commission and open for Start Printed Page 8319public inspection.
+Take notice that on January 27, 2012, PetroLogistics Natural Gas Storage, LLC (PetroLogistics), 4470 Bluebonnet Blvd., Baton Rouge, Louisiana 70809, filed in Docket No. CP11-50-001, an application pursuant to section 7(c) of the Natural Gas Act (NGA) and Part 157 of the Commission's regulations, to amend its previously filed application in Docket No. CP11-50-000.
+Specifically, PetroLogistics request to amend its certificate by removing Cavern 102 from the PetroLogistic's proposed project in Iberville Parish, Louisiana.
+PetroLogistics states that Cavern 102 has been removed from the project because the Department of Energy has recently taken the cavern through a condemnation proceeding.
+PetroLogistics states that, aside from the removal of Cavern 102, only slight additional modifications are necessary, all as more fully set forth in the application which is on file with the Commission and open to public inspection.
 This filing may also be viewed on the Commission's Web site at http://www.ferc.gov using the “eLibrary” link.
 Enter the docket number, excluding the last three digits, in the docket number field to access the document.
 For assistance, call (866) 208-3676 or TTY, (202) 502-8659.

-Pursuant to section 157.9 of the Commission's rules, 18 CFR 157.9, within 90 days of this Notice the Commission staff will either complete its environmental assessment (EA) and place it into the Commission's public record (eLibrary) for this proceeding; or issue a Notice of Schedule for Environmental Review.
-If a Notice of Schedule for Environmental Review is issued, it will indicate, among other milestones, the anticipated date for the Commission staff's issuance of the final environmental impact statement (FEIS) or EA for this proposal.
-The filing of the EA in the Commission's public record for this proceeding or the issuance of a Notice of Schedule for Environmental Review will serve to notify federal and state agencies of the timing for the completion of all necessary reviews, and the subsequent need to complete all federal authorizations within 90 days of the date of issuance of the Commission staff's FEIS or EA.
+Pursuant to section 157.9 of the Commission's regulations, 18 CFR 157.9, within 90 days of this Notice, the Commission's staff will either complete its environmental assessment (EA) and place it into the Commission's public record (eLibrary) for this proceeding; or issue a Notice of Schedule for Environmental Review.
+If a Notice of Schedule for Environmental Review is issued, it will indicate, among other milestones, the anticipated date for the Commission's staff issuance of the EA for this proposal.
+The filing of the EA in the Commission's public record for this proceeding or the issuance of a Notice of Schedule for Environmental Review will serve to notify federal and state agencies of the timing for the completion of all necessary reviews, and the subsequent need to reach a final decision on a request for federal authorization within 90 days of the date of issuance of the Commission staff's EA.

 There are two ways to become involved in the Commission's review of this project.
-First, any person wishing to obtain legal status by becoming a party to the proceedings for this project should, on or before the comment date stated below file with the Federal Energy Regulatory Commission, 888 First Street, NE., Washington, DC 20426, a motion to intervene in accordance with the requirements of the Commission's Rules of Practice and Procedure (18 CFR 385.214 or 385.211) and the Regulations under the NGA (18 CFR 157.10).
+First, any person wishing to obtain legal status by becoming a party to the proceedings for this project should, on or before the comment date stated below, file with the Federal Energy Regulatory Commission, 888 First Street NE., Washington, DC 20426, a motion to intervene in accordance with the requirements of the Commission's Rules of Practice and Procedure (18 CFR 385.214 or 385.211) and the Regulations under the NGA (18 CFR 157.10).
 A person obtaining party status will be placed on the service list maintained by the Secretary of the Commission and will receive copies of all documents filed by the applicant and by all other parties.
-A party must submit 14 copies of filings made in the proceeding with the Commission and must mail a copy to the applicant and to every other party.
+A party must submit 14 copies of filings made with the Commission and must mail a copy to the applicant and to every other party in the proceeding.
 Only parties to the proceeding can ask for court review of Commission orders in the proceeding.

 However, a person does not have to intervene in order to have comments considered.
 The second way to participate is by filing with the Secretary of the Commission, as soon as possible, an original and two copies of comments in support of or in opposition to this project.
 The Commission will consider these comments in determining the appropriate action to be taken, but the filing of a comment alone will not serve to make the filer a party to the proceeding.
 The Commission's rules require that persons filing comments in opposition to the project provide copies of their protests only to the party or parties directly involved in the protest.